-I thought after writing my last post about Dior a couple of months ago that I would continue and share with you my knowledge on the History of Pierre Cardin.
+I thought after writing my last post about Dior that I would continue and share with you my knowledge on the History of Pierre Cardin.
 I’ve found that learning a little more about the history of the clothing back in the 1950’s has helped me when on the look out for thrifted styles, so I hope you find it helpful too.

 History of Pierre Cardin

-Born in Venice, Italy in 1922 he eventually moved to Paris in 1945 (both of his parents were French).
-Beginning his career early, at age 14 Cardin worked as a clothier’s apprentice, learning the basics of fashion design and construction.
+Born in Venice, Italy in 1922 his parents were wealthy landowners that fled to France to escape the fascism that was becoming more commonplace and he moved to Paris in 1945 (both of his parents were French).
+Beginning his career early at age 14, Cardin worked as a clothier’s apprentice, learning the basics of fashion design and construction.
 In 1939, he left home to work for a tailor in Vichy making suits for women.
-After spending the war working for the Red Cross, he worked closely with Paquin and studied architecture.
-Becoming the head of Dior’s Tailleure Atelier in 1947 after working with Elsa Schiaparelli; Cardin was denied work with Balenciaga and so founded his own house in 1950.
+After spending the war working for the Red Cross, he worked closely with Maison Paquin and studied architecture.
+Becoming the head of Dior’s Tailleure Atelier in 1947 – the year that New Look was launched to the world – after working with Elsa Schiaparelli; Cardin was denied work with Balenciaga and so founded his own house in 1950.
 Situated at 10 Rue Richepanse, Cardin started his House designing masks and costumes for theatre including Jean Cocteau’s production of Beauty and the Beast.”

 His own fashion house in Paris

 Pierre Cardin soon built up a client base.
 Christian Dior sent roses as a congratulations, but more importantly, directed his overflow clientage to Cardin’s new business.

 His career was launched to new heights when he designed around 30 of the costumes for the “party of the century” at Carlos de Beistegui’s Palazzo Labia in Venice in 1951.